-• Seal and floe edge hunting techniques are not successful.

-- Unpredictability of ice formation and break-up, and therefore of the boating season. - Sea ice situation impacts on the health and movement of polar bears so that incidents are increasing. - Absence of multi-year ice near communities means that the calming effect of icebergs on surrounding waters and ice is disappearing, along with the traditional use of iceberg water. - Currents are stronger and tides are more pronounced. - Commercial fishery potential may be increasing. - · Caching meat is now difficult because it is too warm and the meat spoils. - "Foreign" insects and parasites could affect the health of caribou and other animals. - .
+- Seal and floe edge hunting techniques are not successful. - Unpredictability of ice formation and break-up, and therefore of the boating season. - Sea ice situation impacts on the health and movement of polar bears so that incidents are increasing. - Absence of multi-year ice near communities means that the calming effect of icebergs on surrounding waters and ice is disappearing, along with the traditional use of iceberg water. - Currents are stronger and tides are more pronounced. - Commercial fishery potential may be increasing. - · Caching meat is now difficult because it is too warm and the meat spoils. - "Foreign" insects and parasites could affect the health of caribou and other animals. - .
 The quality of skins and furs is deteriorating. - Interaction between communities may decrease if snow cover is insufficient to allow travel by dog team or snowmobile. - The weather forecasts of elders are now often incorrect because climatic changes affect the meaning of the observations on which they base their predictions. - Community planning must include updated building design and techniques. - .
 Lone airstrips in communities were built parallel to prevailing winds; crosswinds may become a safety issue warranting alternative airstrips. - There is difficulty in surviving through the traditional economy and more pressure to adopt and develop the wage economy. - Fewer full-time harvesters/seamstresses means fewer young adults acquiring the knowledge/skills required to help the adaptation of younger generations. - Fewer traditional/land-related skills means more dependence on the government.

-Source: What if the winter doesn't come?
+No. 49.
+What if the winter doesn't come?
 Report of a workshop held in Cambridge Bay, March 2001.
 Published online by the Nunavut Tunngavik Inc., May 2005.
+This table was created by the Portal team and is licensed under a Creative Commons Attribution 4.0 International License.